kmarkus/rFSM/doc/README.txt

   - Scientific background

-    This work borrows many ideas from the Statecharts by David Harel and some ideas from UML 2.1 State Machines.
+    This work borrows many ideas from the Statecharts by David Harel and some from UML 2.1 State Machines.
 The following publications are the most relevant

     David Harel and Amnon Naamad.
 1996.
 The STATEMATE semantics of statecharts.
 ACM Trans.
 Softw.
 Eng.
 Methodol.
 5, 4 (October 1996),